-This is all well and good but in direct conflict with Newton’s inverse square law of gravitation which follows Aristotle’s logic that objects will attract with a force proportional to their mass but also inversely proportional to their distance squared.
+This is all fluffy as a feather and heavy as one, but it is also in direct conflict with Newton’s inverse square law of gravitation, which does indeed follow Aristotle’s logic that objects will attract with a force proportional to their mass but also inversely proportional to their distance squared.
 The main point to be noted here is that with more mass comes more attractive force; with more attractive force comes more acceleration; with more acceleration comes more velocity; with more velocity comes less time falling.
-If you believe Newton you cannot believe Galileo and could believe the “disproved” Aristotle.
+If you believe Newton then you cannot believe Galileo and I guess you could believe the “disproved” Aristotle.

 For reasons I’ll avoid for succinctness, Newton has been proven right over and again that his theory of Gravity is correct on a macroscale.
 From orbital observations and modelling to the impetus for Einstein’s fine-tuning of gravitational theory we can presume that Newton’s formula of one mass times another mass over their distance squared will give us the force of the two bodies’ gravity for one another.
 With that, it is unavoidable that two objects with greater total mass will supply a greater force and thus speed of attraction.
 What is going on here with Galileo’s and David Scott’s solid proofs of falling objects?
 They do not account for the minute discrepancy that is imperceivable to the observer.
 Human or otherwise, when an object as massive as the Earth or the Moon are interacting gravitationally with an object as massive as a tiny cannon ball, feather, or hammer the change in force is negligible.
-What that means is that the mass of a feather and the mass of a cannon ball are effectively equal when measuring their gravitational force toward a planet and so fall with the same acceleration.
-However, technically the mass and thus the gravitational acceleration does differ.
+What that means is that the mass of a feather and the mass of a cannon ball are effectively equal when measuring their gravitational force toward a planet and so fall with the same acceleration, assuming you are being sloppy to the 0.000000001 decimal place.

 So, Aristotle came to his idea based on intuition and not with knowledge of mass, force, and gravitational interactions.
 He did not regard the negligible difference that exists on a microscale but rather thought the difference existed on a macroscale.
 What he was thinking of was more along the lines of air resistance and aerodynamics, and was outright ill-conceived.
 What Galileo conceived of was also intuitive, but he was right for the wrong reasons in a way.
 Galileo figured the attractive force and thus fall-time was equal in absence of air based on observations and experiments.
 He was correct if you negate the minor discrepancy that is near impossible to perceive.
 He is wrong if you are an anal bastard for physics, measurements, and mathematics.